FahirL/SocialNetwork-SeleniumAutomation-TestNG/README.md

 ```
 You can run tests in Chrome, Firefox and IE. But don't forget to set your browser options in /src/main/java/main/base.java and /src/main/java/main/data.properties
-It can you too run with command
+This can also be run with a commands:

 ```python

 mvn test -Dbrowser=chrome